-Lexile measures are the most ubiquitous reading metric in the world, making it easy for educators to match students with text, accelerating their reading development and ensuing that they are on the path to success in school, college and career.
+Lexile measures are the most ubiquitous reading metric in the world, making it easy for educators to match students with text, accelerating their reading development and ensuring that they are on the path to success in school, college and career.

-Lexile Reader Measures
+Lexile Reading Measures

-Students receive a Lexile reader measure from a reading test or program.
+Students receive a Lexile reading measure from a reading test or program.
 We don’t offer a proprietary test that reports Lexile measures.
 Instead, we partner with state departments of education and test publishers to create assessments or link to existing assessments that can report students’ reading scores as Lexile measures.

 Lexile Text Measures